- Location: Nevada

 You may renew in person at a DMV office whenever you like without waiting for a renewal notice.
 If you're planning a long vacation near your expiration date, this may be the way to go.

-If your expiration date is less than six months ahead when you renew, your new date will be set for four years.
-If the expiration date is six months to a year ahead, your new date will be set for three years.
+If your expiration date is less than 6 months ahead when you renew, your new date will be set for 4 years.
+If the expiration date is 6 months to 1 year ahead, your new date will be set for 3 years.

-To renew online or by mail, you must be at least 25 on your next birthday and have renewed in person within the last four years.
-You also can't have more than two moving violations or a license suspension, revocation, or cancellation with the last four years.
+You also can't have more than 2 moving violations or a license suspension, revocation, or cancellation with the last 4 years.

 - Follow the instructions on your renewal notice.

-- To use a credit card, mail the Credit Card Authorization form with your renewal request.
+- To use a credit card, mail the Credit Card Authorization form (Form VP 205) with your renewal request.

 Your notice will tell you if you need to show up at a DMV office.
-Be prepared to take a vision test and pay the $22 fee ($17 for 65 and up).
+If your license is valid for 8 years, you must renew in person as well.
+Be prepared to take a vision test and pay the required fee.

-Drivers with more than two moving violations in the last four years, or drivers with suspended or revoked licenses, may have to retake some tests.
+Drivers with more than 2 moving violations in the last 4 years, or drivers with suspended or revoked licenses, may have to retake some tests.